abrugsch/retropie-minicade-hat/README.md

 * No on board I2S DAC.
 * No smart switch integrated.
 Sorry.
 * No 'HAT' EEPROM. you'll have to configure the overlays youself.
+This is why it's not-a-hat.
 * No dedicated plasma port (not that hard to wire APA-102's yourself)
 * No pimoroni branding (you won't see it once it's all tucked away in your case anyway)